zzzprojects/learn-orm/tutorials/dapper-fluentmap/manual-mapping.md

 # Manual Mapping

-The **Dapper.FluentMap** library provides the `EntityMap<TEntity>` class which allows you manually to map property names to the column names in the database.
+The **Dapper.FluentMap** library provides the `EntityMap<TEntity>` class which allows you to map property names to the column names in the database manually.
 As you know that we have two tables in the database that contains the following data.

 <img src="images/database-setup.png" alt="Database data">